cattymod/docs/docs/extensions/blocks.md

 # CattyMod Blocks

-CattyMod has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.
+CattyMod Blocks is an extension that allows you to use features that aren't too big to be a complete extension, but fit all together into one.

-CattyMod also supports unsandboxed extensions which add new blocks either from URLs, JS Files or Text.

 ## `<is compiled?>`, `<is TurboWarp>?` and `<is CattyMod?>` {#is-compiled}